Privacy Policy

 • Inlay may disclose your information to a third party to comply with applicable laws or regulations, or a valid legal request – including to meet national security or law enforcement requirements.
 If we are compelled to release your data, we will do our best to provide you with advance notice by email, unless we are prohibited from doing so by law.

-• We may disclose or transfer your Account Information and Student Data in connection with the sale, merger, bankruptcy, sale of assets, or reorganization of our company.
+• We may disclose or transfer your Account Information and Lesson Management Data in connection with the sale, merger, bankruptcy, sale of assets, or reorganization of our company.
 You will be notified via email or some other means as required by law of any change in ownership or uses of your Personal Information, as well as any choices you may have regarding your information (including the right to delete your information).
 The promises in this Privacy Policy will apply to your data as transferred to the new entity.
 If Inlay goes out of business without a successor, Inlay will delete your information.
-In the event that we sell, divest or transfer our business to a new corporate owner, we will not transfer Student Data unless the new owner has agreed to data privacy standards no less stringent than our own or we will provide Schools with notice and an opportunity to opt out of the transfer of Student Data by deleting the Student Data before the transfer occurs.

 Inlay is constantly improving, and we use aggregate data about how Inlay is used — for example what features teachers use or what pages you visit — to inform those decisions.